 First of all, it is important to choose a consistent paper, thicker than normal.
 This will help make the reproduction more durable, since it will prevent wrinkles or folds.
 It will also facilitate the framing process and prevent the paper from falling off over time in large format prints.

 In the case of my giclée prints, I used a paper of 320 gr.

 We must also consider the finish, to choose mainly between matte, glossy and satin.
-It is very subjective, and it is important to have a reliable printing house that gives you the option to do the finishing and colour proofs necessary for a successful result.
+It is very subjective, and it is important to have a reliable printing house that gives you the option to do the finishing and color proofs necessary for a successful result.

 Considering all this, the type of paper that I ended up choosing to make my giclée prints was the Hahnemühle Photo Gloss Baryta 320.
 It is a durable paper, with a guarantee of 150 years in stable lighting and climate conditions.

 I recommend choosing a good quality paper.
 Otherwise, in a few years, the colors will be altered or the paper may turn yellow or may be damaged.